Anna Maria Amcats

-The Anna Maria Amcats is the nickname of the intercollegiate athletic teams of Anna Maria College, located in Paxton, Massachusetts.
-The school's teams participate in 13 intercollegiate sports at the NCAA Division III level.
+The Anna Maria Amcats was the nickname of the intercollegiate athletic teams of Anna Maria College, located in Paxton, Massachusetts.
+The school's teams participated in 13 intercollegiate sports at the NCAA Division III level.

-Twelve of Anna Maria's teams are members of the Great Northeast Athletic Conference (GNAC), while football plays in the Eastern Collegiate Football Conference (ECFC).
+The Amcats were formerly a member of the Great Northeast Athletic Conference (GNAC), and gained full membership of the Massachusetts State Collegiate Athletic Conference (MASCAC), effective as of the 2025-26 academic year.

+All thirteen of Anna Maria's teams were members of the Massachusetts State Collegiate Athletic Conference (MASCAC).
 The AMCATS name is derived from the acronym Anna Maria College Athletic Team Sports.

+All athletics programs at Anna Maria permanently ceased operations on May 10, 2026, when the college closed its doors for good due to financial hardships.